Background pattern

 Infections

-Other medications and Ibuprofeno (arginina) Stada
+Other medications and Ibuprofen (arginine) Stada

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

-Ibuprofeno (arginina) Stada may affect or be affected by other medications.
+Ibuprofen (arginine) Stada may affect or be affected by other medications.
 For example:

-• Other nonsteroidal anti-inflammatory drugs.
+• Other non-steroidal anti-inflammatory drugs.

-• Anticoagulant medications (e.g., to treat coagulation problems/prevent coagulation, e.g., acetylsalicylic acid, warfarin, ticlopidine).
+• Anticoagulant medications (e.g., to treat coagulation problems/prevent coagulation, e.g., acetylsalicylic acid, warfarin, ticlopidine)

 • Lithium (medication used to treat depression).
 Your doctor may adjust the dose of this medication.

-• Metotrexate.
-Your doctor may adjust the dose of this antimetabolite (slows down the growth of certain cells produced by the body).
+• Methotrexate.
+Your doctor may adjust the dose of this antimetabolite medication (slows down the growth of certain cells produced by the body).

 • Digoxin and cardiac glycosides (used in the treatment of heart disorders).

-• Hidantoins such as phenytoin (used in the treatment of epilepsy).
+• Hydantoins such as phenytoin (used in the treatment of epilepsy).

-• Sulfamides such as sulfamethoxazole and cotrimoxazole (used in the treatment of certain bacterial infections).
+• Sulfonamides such as sulfamethoxazole and cotrimoxazole (used in the treatment of certain bacterial infections).

 • Corticosteroids such as cortisone and prednisolone.